-- In the left-hand panel Modes & Views, you can select which VIEW mode will be present when you press the key on the instrument keypad. - In the right-hand panel Display Results, you will find a list of over a dozen measurement results that can be displayed on the SV 100A display when the key is pressed.
+- In the left-hand panel Modes & Views, you can select which VIEW mode will be present when you press the experiment keynad - press the key on the instrument keypad.
+In the right-hand panel Display Results, you will find a list of over a dozen measurement results that can be displayed on the SV 100A display when the key is pressed.
 See Appendix D for the acronyms of each result.